infotroph/cv/ckblack-cv.md

 B.A., Biology.
 Reed College 2008.

 ## What I Do
 Modeling, data wrangling, and biology.
 Research interests in ecophysiology, biogeochemistry, and global change ecology of belowground interactions between plants and their environment.
-Special skills in Bayesian statistics, reproducible data analysis, and programming for high-performance computing environments.
+Special skills in Bayesian statistics, reproducible data analysis, R package development, and programming for high-performance computing environments.
 Less special skill: very good at digging holes.

 ## Publications